alexmakassiouk/eth-risk-modeling/README.md

 ### Systemic Risk Notebook

 The systemic-risk.ipynb file is a Jupyter notebook that contains the implementation of systemic risk models.
 It is used to visualize and understand the systemic risks involved in the scenarios we are studying.
+The backend models used in this notebook are in model.py and agent.py as explained below

 ## Code Walkthrough